 Fund information: unit linked plans in series 1, 2, 2a, 2b, 3, 3b & 7The with-profits 90:10 fund shares out its profits and losses to policyholders and Zurich.
 Policyholders receive 90% and Zurich 10%.
 The fund invests in fixed and variable interest investments, shares, property, cash and more complex financial instruments.

 The mix of investments varies between groups of plans.
 The asset mix for unit linked plans is shown below.
 The investment mix has not changed significantly compared to 30 June 2017.
-Earlier in 2017 the proportion invested in property reduced as a result of a property sale but the proportion invested in shares has now increased so that the combined percentage invested in shares and options and property remains close to 28%.
+During 2017 the proportion invested in property reduced as a result of a property sale but the proportion invested in shares has now increased so that the combined percentage invested in shares and options and property remains close to 28%.